“One small step for [a] man, one giant leap for mankind.”

 After traveling a couple hundred thousand miles to the moon, where do you go next?
 For Armstrong, the answer was “home.”

-A year after traveling about as far away from Earth as possible, Armstrong returned to Ohio.
-He bought a farm and settled into a quiet life teaching at the University of Cincinnati just 40 miles away.
+After traveling about as far away from Earth as possible, Armstrong returned to Ohio.
+He bought a farm and settled into a quiet life teaching at the University of Cincinnati, just 40 miles away.
 For the rest of his life, his orbit would be centered around his home in the heartland.
 From all accounts, he lived a quiet and unassuming life.
-He never sought out attention, preferring to focus on his family and career.
+He never sought attention, preferring to focus on his family and career.

 It takes moxie to make it to the moon, and it takes moxie to make your way home.
 Armstrong had both.

 Moxie doesn’t have to make a lot of noise to be heard.

 Several months ago, eight of the astronauts who manned Apollo flights gathered for a photograph.
 Most are dressed in dignified black tie, with one notable exception.

 Buzz Aldrin is decked out in a flashy silver suit emblazoned with rockets.
 In addition, his feet were adorned with American flag-themed socks.
 It’s no exaggeration to say that Aldrin stole the show.

 While Buzz Aldrin notably embraced the spotlight after the historic Apollo 11 mission, Armstrong shunned the spotlight.
 As a result, you’ll have to search hard to find red carpet appearances and interviews featuring Armstrong.

 Where he did show up was every day in the classroom teaching.
 He nurtured young minds in the classrooms and hallways and his office at Rhodes Hall in the University of Cincinnati for ten years.
 Though he went to great lengths to avoid the media and fans, he was by all accounts very accessible to his students.